Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch06_Polygons_and_quadrilaterals.md

 ![Isosceles trapezoid image](Images/Ch06/S05_02_Isosceles_trapezoid.png)
 *Isosceles trapezoid*

-The parts of an isosceles trapezoid are named the same as the parts of an isosceles triangle, except there is no vertex angle, and there is a long base (base larga) and a short base (base corta).
+The parts of an isosceles trapezoid are named the same as the parts of an isosceles triangle, except there is no vertex angle.

 (Teorema de los ángulos de las bases de un trapecio isósceles) **Bases angles of an isosceles trapezoid theorem**: in an isosceles trapezoid, the long base angles are congruent, and the short base angles are congruent.